johanbrook/johanbrook.com/src/posts/2011-01-03-rss-is-not-dying-its-being-ignored.md

 link: 'http://camendesign.com/blog/rss_is_dying'
 date: '2011-01-03 22:59'
 tags:
     - Dead
     - Internet
     - RSS
     - Subscription
     - Syndication
     - Web
 category: Development
+slug: rss-is-not-dying-its-being-ignored
 ---

 Really great article on the state of RSS.
 I've seen many posts claiming "RSS is dead", but to me it's absolutely not dead – the technology is everywhere on the web!
 It's built in inside every major blog system, CMS, web framework and web app.
 That's not a dead technology.
 The problem is, as the article puts it, that RSS hasn't received the widespread user base it deserves.
 It's being ignored, and failed by browser vendors and others.